satakagi/OnStep-JUWEI-17/README.md

 ## Firmware and Config.h Configuration

 Uses standard OnStep firmware.
-Circuitry is nearly identical to the OnStep ESP Mini (minus the brake circuit), so you should reference that project for pin definitions and configurations.
+Circuitry is nearly identical to the OnStep ESP32 Mini (minus the brake circuit), so you should reference that project for pin definitions and configurations.

 ---

 ### Specific Pin Map Settings

 The pin map settings for this board are a modification of the standard Pins.MaxESP3.h file.
-They mirror the specific assignments documented by the [OnStep ESP Mini](https://oshwlab.com/hujer.roman/onstep-esp-mini) project on OSHWLab.
+They mirror the specific assignments documented by the [OnStep ESP32 Mini](https://oshwlab.com/hujer.roman/onstep-esp-mini) project on OSHWLab.

 For your reference, the following assignments are replicated on this board: